wjudho/wjudho/Machine Learning Roadmap.md

 **Think for a second!**

 > how can i give you iPhone11 if i don't have prototipe 1,2,3,...10.
+“The iPhone was designed to be a super slick phone in Steve Jobs' mind,” but then they want to give it music player, then camera, then navigation, then into the culturally dominant, world-eating phenomenon that it is today.
+They desire results!

 **Which leads me to conclusion**